Which type of muscle tissue is voluntary? | Channels for Pearson+

 1

-Begin by understanding the different types of muscle tissues in the human body: smooth muscle, cardiac muscle, and skeletal muscle.
+Begin by understanding the different types of muscle tissues: skeletal, cardiac, and smooth muscle.

-Cardiac muscle is found in the heart.
-It is also involuntary and is responsible for the heart's contractions.
+Recognize that skeletal muscle is attached to bones and is responsible for voluntary movements, meaning you can consciously control these muscles.

-Skeletal muscle is attached to bones and is responsible for voluntary movements.
-This means it is under conscious control, allowing us to perform actions like walking, lifting, and speaking.
+Smooth muscle is also involuntary and is found in walls of hollow organs like the intestines and blood vessels, helping to move substances through the body.

-Therefore, the type of muscle tissue that is voluntary is skeletal muscle, as it is the only muscle type that can be consciously controlled.
+Conclude that the type of muscle tissue that is voluntary is skeletal muscle, as it is the only type that can be consciously controlled.

 Watch next